triton-inference-server/client/README.md

 #### SSL/TLS

-The client library allows a secured channel using gRPC protocol.
+The client library allows communication across a secured channel using gRPC protocol.

 For C++ client, see `SslOptions` struct that encapsulates these options in [grpc_client.h](src/c%2B%2B/library/grpc_client.h).